KILTprotocol/spec-ext-credential-api/readme.md

 ### Extension injects its API into a webpage

 The extension MUST only inject itself into pages having the `window.kilt` object.
+The extension MAY inspect the value of `window.kilt.meta.versions.credentials` object and alter its behavior depending on the specification version the dApp uses.
+The absence of this value indicates that the dApp uses the Credentials specification version below 3.0.

 ```typescript
 (window.kilt as GlobalKilt).myKiltCredentialsExtension = {